vishakha-ramani/inferno-autoscaler/README.md

 - Access to a Kubernetes v1.11.3+ cluster.

 ## Quickstart: Emulated Deployment on Kind
+- Emulated deployment, creates fake gpu resources on the node and deploys inferno on the cluster where inferno consumes fake gpu resources.
+As well as the emulated vllm server (vllme).

 ### To Deploy on the cluster
 **Build and push your image to the location specified by `IMG`:**